Maleick/byvalver/assets/docs/BADBYTEELIM_STRATS.md

 - Can be used for byte remapping, encoding, and obfuscation

 **Use Cases:**
-1. **Byte Remapping:** Remap bad characters to safe characters, translate back at runtime
+1. **Byte Remapping:** Remap bad bytes to safe characters, translate back at runtime
 2. **Encoding:** Use XLAT as a substitution cipher
 3. **Compact Lookups:** Replace switch statements with table lookups